Ä¢¹½ÊÓÆµÍø

 Purpose

-Specified responsibilities for all Club officers
+Specified Responsibilities for Club Officers

 • Prohibit members from practicing any physical or psychological hazing, illegal activity, and violations of college policy.